Changing Careers at 40: Should You Make a Midlife Career Change?

 - Many reported that having transferable skills was one of the most important elements for success, along with having a clear plan and direction.

-A study from 2003 also found that midlife career changes were mostly beneficial.
+In yet another study, researchers found that midlife career changes were mostly beneficial.
 Career changers reported having a greater sense of productivity and felt that their work was leaving behind something positive for future generations.
 Those feelings were a lot stronger among the people who made career changes compared to the people who stayed with the same occupation for 20 years or more.
 And another study found that most people's cognitive functioning is much higher in midlife than at age 25.
 That includes numerical ability, verbal ability, verbal memory, and reasoning.5

 So, what it comes down to is that, if you are like a lot of Americans, then you could be at the top of your game right now.
 And that means you probably have what it takes to successfully make a careful, well-thought-out career change.